lopezdsr/sql-query/sql-query.md

   - When the path is a prefix of multiple objects at a slash '/' character, it matches all those objects that are not empty.
 For example, the path `mydir/test1` (or `mydir/test1/`) matches objects `mydir/test1/object1`, `mydir/test1/nested/object2`, but not `mydir/test100`
   - When the path ends with a `*` wildcard it matches all objects with the given path prefix.
 For example, `mydir/test1*`, matches objects `mydir/test100` and `mydir/test101/nested/object`

-  When a path matches more than one object, ensure that the schema of each matching object is appropriate within the context of the SELECT statement and that the schemas are compatible, e.g. all objects use the same order of columns.

 - For an output URI, this is the prefix under which the [result objects](#result) are to be written.

+### Composite input tables
+{: compositeInput}

+As noted above, the URI for an input table on Cloud {{site.data.keyword.cos_short}} can match multiple objects, forming a "composite" input table.
+When you run a query over composite input, ensure that the schema of each matching object is appropriate within the context of the SELECT statement.
+The schemas of the objects don't have to be identical; depending on the input format, the schemas of multiple objects can be merged:
+- For CSV format, columns are matched based on their *order*.
+Some input objects can contain more columns than others, but common columns must always use the same order across objects.
+The number of columns in the composite input is the maximum number of columns from all matched objects.
+- For JSON and Parquet format, columns are matched based on their *name*.
+The set of columns in the composite input is the union of all columns names from matched objects.
+For Parquet format, you need to use the `MERGE SCHEMA` option of the [`STORED AS`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause to indicate that schema merging should be performed.
+- Input schema merging is not supported for AVRO and ORC formats.
+The first object determines the set of columns in the composite input, all columns that do not occur in the first object are ignored.
+The same behavior applies to Parquet, if the `MERGE SCHEMA` option is not specified.

+Matching columns need to have compatible data types across all objects where they appear.
+If a column does not appear in some of the input objects, it is padded with NULL values in the composite input.

 ### Database locations